 If you feel difficult to jump to the next string while playing a scale or a solo then this exercise will help you improve in that area.

-As you can see in the ascending tab, the notes are starting from 1st of the 6th string then goes to the 2nd fret of 5th string, again 3rd fret of 5th string, and ends in 4th fret of 5th string.
+As you can see in the ascending tab, the notes are starting from the 1st of the 6th string then goes to the 2nd fret of the 5th string, again the 3rd fret of the 5th string, and ends in the 4th fret of the 5th string.
 Similarly, it continues to the 1st string.

-Here you have to use your first finger for first fret, second finger for second fret, third finger for third fret and fourth finger for fourth fret.
+Here you have to use your first finger for the first fret, the second finger for the second fret, the third finger for the third fret, and the fourth finger for the fourth fret.

 You have to make sure that you ascend and descend using alternate picking and one note per click.
 As you feel comfortable at a slower tempo, you can gradually increase the speed.

 This string-skipping exercise is similar to the above one but here you have to skip the second string and directly jump to the third string.